WFRQ: 2003-2010

-In 2003, Boch changed the formats of WDVT and WTWV to oldies as "93-5 & 101.1 The Wave."
+In 2003, Boch changed the formats of WDVT and WTWV to oldies as "93-5 & 101.1 The Wave".
 The station featured local personalities with a fun and upbeat delivery.
 A limited number of jingles were also added.
 The station featured Bumper Morgan as one of their personalities, who was also the voice of then sister station WCOD.
 The talent line-up consisted of Greg Cassidy, Super Max Cooper, Johnny Thunder and Wild Bill Hayes.

 In 2005, Boch Broadcasting was acquired by Qantum Communications.
 Qantum was required to sell off three of the combined company's stations.
 "The Wave" low-rated simulcast stations of WDVT and WTWV along with WPXC were sold to Nassau Broadcasting Partners.

-On March 22, 2006, Nassau replaced the oldies format of "The Wave" with "Frank FM."
-Unlike Nassau's other classic hits stations in Portland, Maine and southern New Hampshire with the same name, WDVT and WTWV flipped to the adult hits format as "101.1 and 93.5 Frank FM" with the slogan "We Play It All."
+On March 22, 2006, Nassau replaced the oldies format of "The Wave" with "Frank FM".
+Unlike Nassau's other classic hits stations in Portland, Maine and southern New Hampshire with the same name, WDVT and WTWV flipped to the adult hits format as "101.1 and 93.5 Frank FM" with the slogan "We Play It All".
 The voiceover talent selected for station imaging was voice actor/comedian George Lowe.
 On March 28, 2006, WDVT and WTWV became WFQR and WFRQ, respectively.
 The station launched a new website at the domain frankplaysitall.com.

 Frank FM had been jockless since its launch.
 In the absence of on-air personalities, Frank FM offered several features to its listeners.
-Weekday mornings from 6am until 9am was the "More Music Morning Show," promoting the fact that it is all music with no DJ chatter.
-The "Commercial Free Workday" followed from 9am until noon with no commercials for at least 180 minutes.
-As an added bonus, Frank FM never repeated the same song twice between 9am and 5pm on weekdays.
+Weekday mornings from 6 am until 9 am was the "More Music Morning Show", promoting the fact that it is all music with no DJ chatter.
+The "Commercial Free Workday" followed from 9 am until noon with no commercials for at least 180 minutes.
+As an added bonus, Frank FM never repeated the same song twice between 9 am and 5 pm on weekdays.

-Weekends on Frank FM featured unique themes beginning on Friday at 5pm until Sunday at 11:59pm.
+Weekends on Frank FM featured unique themes beginning on Friday at 5 pm until Sunday at 11:59pm.
 Each weekend would be a different theme including the No Repeat Weekend (never hear the same song twice), Class Reunion Weekend (a different year featured every hour from 1970 through last year), Double Play Weekend (two songs in a row by the same artist), Number Ones Weekend (all #1 hits), Runner Up Weekend (all #2 hits), One Hit Wonder Weekend (an artist known mainly for only a single success), Frank Goes to the Movies Weekend (all songs from movie soundtracks), All American Weekend (all songs by American artists), Back to the '80s Weekend (all 1980s songs) and the Nothing But the '90s Weekend (all 1990s songs).